Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Add_ProtocolMethods_In_Gen1_Convenience_Client_Generated_SDK.md

 ## Add protocol methods to RestClient

-In order to generate protocol methods in HLC generated RestClient, you'd have to define a `protocol-method-list` config in your `autorest.md` file.
+In order to generate protocol methods in the generated RestClient of (Gen 1) convenience client, you'd have to define a `protocol-method-list` config in your `autorest.md` file.
 You can find `autorest.md` file path in `azure-sdk-for-net/sdk/<service name>/<package name>/src/autorest.md`.
 This config takes a list of `operationId` defined in it's swagger definition.

 For this tutorial we are going to use `Azure.Data.Tables` SDK.
 You can find swagger definition for Table service [here](https://github.com/Azure/azure-rest-api-specs/blob/2df8b07bf9af7c96066ca4dda21b79297307d108/specification/cosmos-db/data-plane/Microsoft.Tables/preview/2019-02-02/table.json), `autorest.md` file [here](https://github.com/azure-sdk/azure-sdk-for-net/blob/17debdffe16df01ae196579c91ea22e77eddc96a/sdk/tables/Azure.Data.Tables/src/autorest.md) and `Generated` folder [here](https://github.com/azure-sdk/azure-sdk-for-net/tree/17debdffe16df01ae196579c91ea22e77eddc96a/sdk/tables/Azure.Data.Tables/src/Generated).

 * ### Generated code before:

-In Generated folder, you will find `TableRestClient.Delete` and `ServiceRestClient.SetProperties` methods are already generated as per default HLC configuration.
+In Generated folder, you will find `TableRestClient.Delete` and `ServiceRestClient.SetProperties` methods are already generated as per default configuration of (Gen 1) convenience client.

 **(Generated/TableRestClient.cs)**: